-Practicing detachment in your business means you show up as your truest self, put your best foot forward, and hold space for what’s to come, while detaching from the results.
+When you practice detachment in your business, you show up as your truest self, put your best foot forward, while detaching from the results.

 What is detachment?

 Intuitively, we know detachment makes it easier in business.
 When we can be detached from the results, we don’t have to put so much pressure on ourselves and attach so much meaning to the outcome.

 What does “detachment” really mean from a spiritual perspective?

 Detachment is part of Chopra’s 7 Spiritual Laws of Success.